Patient Story: Julia Bradbury

-In summary, we first treated the underlying cause of her varicose vein problems with EVLA and, once we fixed the underlying cause, we started treating the varicosities on the outside of her legs using a combination of foam and micro-sclerotherapy (i.e. both the lumpy veins and thread veins).
+In summary, we first treated the underlying cause of her varicose veins with EVLA and, once we fixed the underlying cause, we started treating the varicosities on the outside of her legs using a combination of foam and micro-sclerotherapy (i.e. both the lumpy veins and thread veins).
 This treatment plan followed the NICE guidelines (National Institute of Health and Care Excellence) on how to manage varicose veins.

 Julia: “I’ve been plagued by thread veins since I was in my 20s, but four months into my pregnancy with my twin girls Xanthe and Zena, who are now 15 months old, varicose veins started to emerge behind my knee and down my calves, and my legs looked like stilton.
 They were awful.
 I feared I’d never be able to wear a dress or skirt again.
 I’ve always consciously avoided short skirts and shorts and I became the mistress of disguise, wearing leggings and the right shirt, even on holiday.
 Having been through five gruelling rounds of IVF, I was keen to avoid anything that was particularly invasive or involved a general anaesthetic, which is why laser treatment offered by Dr. West’s clinic appealed.”